meed-limited/Planet-Giant_Webapp/README.md

 This webapp has been built with the game Planet-Giant for the Cronos & Moralis Hackathon - August-September 2022.

-Link to all github repos:
+The entire project is divided in 3 parts.
+Here are the links to all the different github repos:

 - Unity Game: https://github.com/shamrockstudios/Planet-Giant_Game
 - React Webapp: https://github.com/shamrockstudios/Planet-Giant_Webapp